Xornop/ha-addons/whisper-asr-addon/README.md

+- not maintained. it works, but my subgen addon can handle larger movies - whisper asr addon is faster though -

 # Whisper ASR Webservice

 This addon runs [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) as a Home Assistant addon.
 It uses OpenAI Whisper to automatically generate subtitles, and provides an ASR API that Bazarr can use as a subtitle provider.